Fyphen1223/CosmoMusic/README.md

  Using [Lavalink](https://github.com/lavalink-devs/lavalink) v4 and [Shoukaku](https://github.com/Deivu/Shoukaku) Client.

- You can invite the public instance (a.k.a the bot which is runnign in my PC) [here](https://discord.com/api/oauth2/authorize?client_id=1132870841886060637&permissions=8&scope=bot%20applications.commands) , but the bot's uptime is terrbily bad.
+ You can invite the public instance (a.k.a the bot which is running in my PC) [here](https://discord.com/api/oauth2/authorize?client_id=1132870841886060637&permissions=8&scope=bot%20applications.commands) , but the bot's uptime is terrbily bad.

 # 🖥️ Install on your device